 the second idea is a hat that the teachers at my daughter’s prechool made (with the kids of course) with a product called texas snowflakes. i ordered them from discount school supply but you may be able find them at a local arts and crafts or school supply store. they are basically huge coffee filters (you will also need regular size coffee filters for the flower embellishments, as well).

-you will also need watercolor paints, either in a palette or liquid spray form (which you can also get at discount school supply), duct tape and a stapler.
+you will also need watercolor paints, either in a palette or liquid spray form, duct tape and a stapler.

 first we colored them with watercolor paints. you can paint right on the hat material or spray on with the liquid watercolors.